cosati/Pinpoint-FE/README.md

-# Pinpoint
-Pinpoint is a mobile application allowing users to create a personalized travel map.
-Users can add location pins and attach pictures, building a visual record of their adventures.
+Pinpoint is an application that lets you create a personalized travel map.
+Mark the places you've been and relive your adventures by adding photos and descriptions to your pins.

+Features
+ * Add location pins to a digital map.
+ * Attach pictures to each pin.
+ * (Optional) Add descriptions to your pins.
+ * View your travel memories on a single map.